 The university has a strong interest in its students' conduct.
 Students are expected, as part of their obligations of enrollment, to become familiar with the Student Code of Conduct, available at Student Life (SSV B228).
 Violations of the Student Code of Conduct, whether committed by individuals or groups, are subject to university discipline, as are violations of university regulations with regard to academic dishonesty.
 The university reserves the right to take necessary and appropriate action to protect the safety and welfare of the campus community.
-Such action may include taking disciplinary measures under the Student Code of Conduct against students whose behavior off campus involves the sale or distribution of illegal drugs, physical assault, or violence that may present a danger to the university or to members of the university community.
+Such action may include taking disciplinary measures under the Student Code of Conduct against students whose behavior off campus involves the sale or distribution of illegal drugs, physical assault, or violence that may present a clear and present danger to the safety of the university or to members of the university community.